magnars/stasis/README.md

 and run `lein build-site` on the command line.
 No need for a lein plugin.

+#### What's with the `(fn [request] ...)` around page contents?

+Since we're dynamically building everything for each request, having a function around the contents means you don't have to build out the entire site contents every time.
+That's potentially quite a lot of parsing.

+Then there are some Ring middlewares that put values on the `request` to be used in rendering.
+This supports that.
+Read on:

 ## But what about stylesheets, images and javascript?

 Yeah, Stasis doesn't really concern itself with that, since it doesn't